10 helpful tips for your own online security.

 European Consumer Centre (ECC-Net): Provides advice and assistance to consumers in Europe, including help with scams and cross-border disputes.

 A huge shoutout to all the amazing organizations, companies, white-hat groups, and individuals who work tirelessly to protect us from scammers.
-Your dedication and hard work are truly appreciated!
-Thank you!

 Your work is crucial in an increasingly digital world, protecting our personal data, finances, and online security.
 Without your efforts, countless people would fall victim to fraud and cybercrime.

 To organizations such as the FTC, Scamwatch, INTERPOL, and many others: your ongoing efforts to raise awareness, provide resources, and support victims are invaluable.
-You enable people to navigate the digital world with confidence.

 To companies like Truecaller, Payback, and Scamadviser—your tools and platforms give us the power to protect ourselves from scams every day.
 You make security accessible and practical for everyone.